Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

-The advantages of dq-QAOA over standard QAOA are clearly seen in Figs. 2c and 2d.
-For a 30-bit problem, QAOA achieves a relatively low approximation ratio of $\sim$84\%, while dq-QAOA significantly improves it to $\sim$96\%.
-Moreover, the time-to-solution for standard QAOA scales exponentially with the problem size, whereas dq-QAOA demonstrates a linear scaling trend, making it several orders of magnitude faster.
-Nevertheless, dq-QAOA yields a low approximation ratio for larger problems (\textit{n}$\geq$100).
+The performance of dq-QAOA over standard QAOA are clearly seen in Figs. 2c and 2d.
+For a 30-bit problem, QAOA achieves a relatively low solution quality with a high 1-AR of 0.16201 $\pm$0.0638, while dq-QAOA significantly improves it to low 1-AR of 0.05517 $\pm$0.02354.
+Moreover, the time-to-solution for standard QAOA scales exponentially with the problem size, whereas dq-QAOA demonstrates a linear scaling trend under the fixed setups (e.g., a fixed number of layers and shots for sub-QUBO solving), making it several orders of magnitude faster.
+Nevertheless, dq-QAOA yields a high 1-AR value for larger problems (\textit{n}$\geq$100).
 To address this, we tune the hyperparameters by increasing both the number of iterations and the sub-QUBO size.
-As shown in Figs. 2e and 2f, this hyperparameter tuning improves the approximation ratios for such large problems ($\sim$91\% $\rightarrow$ $\sim$95\% for \textit{n}=100, and $\sim$88\% $\rightarrow$ $\sim$94\% for \textit{n}=150).
-Since decomposed sub-QUBOs collectively represent the original QUBO, using larger sub-QUBOs and a greater number of sub-QUBOs is more likely to capture essential interactions, leading to improved approximation ratios.
-However, the time-to-solution significantly increases ($\sim$78 s $\rightarrow$ $\sim$2,134 s for \textit{n}=100, and $\sim$89 s $\rightarrow$ $\sim$2,405 s for \textit{n}=150), which highlights the need for further improvement for the practical application to solve real-world problems.
+As shown in Figs. 2e and 2f, this hyperparameter tuning improves the solution quality (i.e., decreases 1-AR value) for such large problems (0.08859 $\pm$0.04274 $\rightarrow$ 0.05299 $\pm$0.02186 for \textit{n}=100, and 0.12273 $\pm$0.02258 $\rightarrow$ 0.06082 $\pm$0.01945 for \textit{n}=150).
+Since decomposed sub-QUBOs collectively represent the original QUBO, using larger sub-QUBOs and a greater number of sub-QUBOs is more likely to capture essential interactions, leading to improved solution quality.
+However, the time-to-solution significantly increases ($\sim$78 $\pm$0.45718 s $\rightarrow$ $\sim$2,134 $\pm$29.0272 s for \textit{n}=100, and $\sim$89 $\pm$0.33679 s $\rightarrow$ $\sim$2,405 $\pm$12.34555 s for \textit{n}=150), which highlights the need for further improvement for the practical application to solve real-world problems.